KhronosGroup/MoltenVK/Docs/MoltenVK_Runtime_UserGuide.md

 *Metal* shaders into **MoltenVK**.
 This behaviour is not standard *Vulkan* behaviour, and does not improve performance significantly.
 Your first choice should be to use offline storage of pipeline cache contents as described in the previous paragraphs.

+<a name="swapchains"></a>
+### Swapchains

+*Metal* supports a very small number (3) of concurrent swapchain images.
+In addition, *Metal* can sometimes hold onto these images during surface presentation.

+**MoltenVK** supports using either 2 or 3 swapchain images.
+For best performance, it is recommended that you use 3 swapchain images (triple-buffering), to ensure that at least one swapchain image will be available when you need to render to it.

+Using 3 swapchain images is particularly important when rendering to a full-screen surface, because in that situation, *Metal* uses its *Direct to Display* feature, and avoids compositing the swapchain image onto a separate composition surface before displaying it.
+Although *Direct to Display* can improve performance throughput, it also means that *Metal* may hold onto each swapchain image a little longer than when using an internal compositor, which increases the risk that a swapchain image will not be a vailable when you request it, resulting in frame delays and visual stuttering.

 <a name="xcode_config"></a>